Towards a conjecture on a special class of matrices over commutative rings of characteristic 2: Introduction

 In Conjecture \ref{conj1}, a $2^k\times 2^k$ special matrix over a commutative ring\footnote{All rings considered in this paper are assumed to be unital ones.} $R$ is defined recursively in the manner that

 where $A$ and $B$ are both $2^{k-1}\times 2^{k-1}$ special matrices over $R$ (see \cite[Definition 1]{KR21}).
-Note that when $R=\mathbb{F}_{2^n}$ is a finite field, a special matrix is just the so-called Finite Field Hadamard (FFHadamard) matrix definied in \cite{sdm12}.
-Since when $\char(R)=2$ such special matrices share similar properties with the classical $\{\pm1\}$-valued Hadamard matrices, so in the following we also call them Hadamard matrices over $R$.
+Note that when $R=\mathbb{F}_{2^n}$ is a finite field, a special matrix is just the so-called Finite-Field-Hadamard (FFHadamard) matrix definied in \cite{sdm12}.
+Since when $\char(R)=2$ such special matrices share similar properties with the classical $\{\pm1\}$-valued Hadamard matrices, in the following we also call them Hadamard matrices over $R$.
+See Section \ref{sec2:bghad} for some known properties of Hadamard matrices and their applications.

+\paragraph{Backgrounds on Conjecture \ref{conj1}} In recent years, one trend in the development of symmetric cryptography is to design specific symmetric ciphers for applications in advanced cryptographic protocals such as MPC, FHE and ZK.
+These ciphers are often known as arithmetization-oriented ciphers.
+Different from the design of classical symmetric ciphers, the main goal in the design of arithmetization-oriented ciphers is to reduce the complexity of their arithmetic circuit implementations.
+Therefore, most of the known designs adapt different structures with classical structures such as Feistel and SPN.
+The HADES design strategy provides a good approach to design such new symmetric cipher structures.